 Let us now return to the example shown in Figures 2 and 3.
 The DWD version of the normal vector is shown as the solid line in Figure 4.
-Note that this is much closer to the Bayes optimal direction (shown as the dashed line), than for either the modified Fisher Linear discrimination rule shown in Figure 2, or the SVM shown in Figure 3.
-The lower right hand plot shows no "data piling," which is the result of each data point playing a role in finding this direction in the data.
+Note that this is much closer to the Bayes optimal direction (shown as the dashed line), than for either the maximal data piling direction shown in Figure 2, or the SVM shown in Figure 3.
+The lower right plot shows no "data piling," which is the result of each data point playing a role in finding this direction in the data.